patorjk/JavaScript-Snake/README.md

 1. Create an A-Star utility.
 2. Create a function that stacks the snake off to the side.
 3. Create an AI that decides which of the two above to do.

+##TODO - Engine
+1. Pass the snake body's linked list into the A.I.
+2. Remove key listeners
+3. Remove those weird red lines on the right and bottom of game screen.